Note: this post contains frank discussion of mental health issues including suicidal ideation.

 When I finally addressed the depression that had plagued me all my life, orgasms were the last thing on my mind.
 And even if I’d known they were already packing their bags, I wouldn’t have prioritised them.
 What’s a little temporary death compared to the very real and permanent death I was constantly plotting every time I watched a train approach the station?

-I forced myself eventually, with painful and dry results.
+I forced myself to try it eventually, with painful and dry results.
 It felt like I was hate-fucking myself.
-And if you’ve ever masturbated for more than half an hour without any tangible results (excluding webcam performers, you do whatever you do and I support you!), you’ll know it’s not just frustrating.
+And if you’ve ever masturbated for more than half an hour without any tangible results (excluding webcam performers – you do whatever you do and I support you!), you’ll know it’s not just frustrating.
 It’s devastating.
 Where was my orgasm?
 When could I expect it back?
 And was my hand permanently in this witchy claw shape now?

 ‘I tried all the physical things one can try, including an ill-fated self-choking incident…’

-What I found out from the internet while trawling for a quick fix (some kind of magical lube, I was hoping), was that this was not uncommon, with everyone from medical professionals to women’s magazines telling you that yes, lowered libido, dryness and inability to climax is a side effect.
-And the best way to combat it?
-Change the meds or come off them completely, or just learn to live with it.
+What I found out from the internet while trawling for a quick fix (some kind of magical lube, I was hoping), was that this was not uncommon.
+Everyone from medical professionals to women’s magazines were telling me that yes, lowered libido, dryness and inability to climax were all side effects of the meds I was on.
+And the best way to combat these issues?
+Change the meds, come off them completely, or just learn to live with it.
 None of which I was in any position to do.
 Imagine having to choose between crying with relief or crying all the goddamn time?
 Incidentally, I couldn’t even cry about the whole mess, since the pills had taken away my tears, along with my sadness.